avniproject/avni-website/src/pages/blog/2022-05-03-field-visit-jnpct.md

 Next morning, we started our day with breakfast at JNPCT office.
 Dr Sachin along with Mahendrabhai explained the organisation’s background and work.
 Initial support was provided by SEWA Rural to understand the need of the area and the severity of the issues faced.
 The awareness about the quite low rate of institutionalised deliveries and alarming rate of infant and neonatal mortality convinced them to work on maternal and child health.

-The  focus of community health intervention is on identifying eligible couples and identifying pregnant women.
-After the identification, consistent follow ups are done till the time of child birth and afterwards till the child’s age is 5 years.
+The  focus of community health intervention at the moment is on early identification and provision of services to eligible couples, pregnant women and children upto 5 years of age.
+Once these beneficiaries are identified, regular follow ups are done.
 Awareness and counselling is done to adapt correct practices for the well-being of the mother and child during this entire process.
 Since these villages do not have access to some of the grains and produce available in plain terrain areas and urban areas, the people from the organisation also help the women in households in identifying available materials at their homes and in villages and items they can make at home to feed the child.

 After having a brief discussion about ongoing issues in application with cluster incharge we then left for the villages where some visits were scheduled with beneficiaries.